www.RogerWendell.com

 |

 Back in the late 1990's and early 2000's I was a webmaster (with Charlie Oriez and others) for the Sierra Club's Rocky Mountain Chapter in Colorado.
 At that time I created a number of their webpages, related to the outdoors, in addition to writing a few articles for their state publication and group newsletters.
 Below is much of what I wrote, back then, about the Ten Essentials.
-However, times (and technology) changes so I want to caution you that there is a lot more to this subject that you need to know to be safe in the backcountry!
-So, enjoy what I've posted here (and wrote back then) but please study the latest materials (from other sources) for not only your own safety, but also to help keep animals and the natural environment as undisturbed as possible.
+However, times (and technology) changed so I have since updated this list a little.
+Because more change is inevitable be sure to update yourself on the latest techniques and equipment needed in the backcountry.
+So, enjoy what I've posted here (and mostly wrote in the late 1990s) but please study the latest materials (from other sources) for not only your own safety, but also to help keep animals and the natural environment as undisturbed as possible.

 |